 TGah Editor: Change the paragraph below as follows (#3039):

 If the Action subfield of the NDP Paging Response is 4, the STA shall be in the Awake state starting at a time T after the end of reception of the NDP Paging frame and it shall remain in the Awake state until a frame is received from the NDP Paging responder with the EOSP subfield equal to 1.
-The value of T is equal to the value of the Min Sleep Duration field of the NDP Paging Request plus the value indicated by the 8 MSB of APDI field of the NDP Paging frame.
+The value of T is in units of SIFS and is equal to the value of the Min Sleep Duration field of the NDP Paging Request plus the value of the ASD subfield in the APDI field of the NDP Paging frame.

 If the NDP Paging requester is an AP, values 2-7 (inclusive) of the Action subfield are reserved.